3 Ways to Seal Milk Paint

 Wax

-Furniture wax is usually my last resort option.
+This is usually my last resort option.
 It doesn’t cure as hard as poly does, and it’s way more time consuming to apply (wax on, wax off).
+Plus, if you’re working with a dark color, it is just as hard to get right as poly is!

-But you can wipe the wax on with a lint free rag too.
+A wax brush makes it so much easier to apply it (but seriously, once I got this brush, I didn’t hate waxing quite as much!)
+But you can wipe it on with a lint free rag, too.
 Then you wipe it off with another lint free rag until it’s nice and smooth.

-If you’re going to wax, get ready for a nice arm workout, and get ready to spend some time doing it.
-No matter what, the most important thing to know about wax, is that wax is always last.
+If you’re going to use this, get ready for a nice arm workout and spend some time doing it.
+No matter what, the most important thing to know about it is that wax is always last.
+Do not try to put poly over it or paint over fresh wax.
+The wax will repel whatever you try to put over it, and it will create a mess.

 • Wax can create a really pretty sheen